Krishnatripathi09/Nest-Js-Learnings-Repository/README.md

 ***app.contoller.ts***
 In NestJS, we define the behavior for each HTTP method (GET, POST, PUT, PATCH, DELETE) inside our controller.
 The controller listens for specific requests to a route, processes them, and returns a response.
+They act as a bridge between the client and the internal logic of out Nest Js Application.

+For Eg: when we send a GET request http://localhost:3000/user to this URL then controller will have a GET method defined to listen GET requests at this URL and will return the Appropriate response accordingly

 ***app.module.ts***